Home > Saving and investing your money > Top 5 money management tips for teens

 Divide these into short-term, medium-term and long-term goals, and figure out how much you need for each.

-These goals will help you stay motivated!
+These goals will help you stay motivated, so don't skip this one!

 2. Set a realistic budget